 The most important packing tip for Canada: bring layers!

-Even if you visit Canada in summer it can get chilly at night in the mountains and the weather just varies a lot from place to place.
+One of the important things to know before going to Canada is that even if you are visiting Canada in summer it can get chilly at night in the mountains.
+And the weather just varies a lot from place to place.

 The British Columbia Coast (Canada’s western coastline) has milder temperatures in winter but if you are anywhere else in Canada in winter, expect it to get cold… Very cold!
 Bring a warm woolen hat (Canadians call it a toque), thick gloves and a scarf to wrap around your face.